|

 Spots” was developed for a major oil company.
 They will use

-and patents for fluxes and wires used for submerged are welding, I am in a
+and patents for fluxes and wires used for submerged arc welding pipe, I am in a

 unique position to define why these “Hard Spots”